-Zelda, Overwatch are top PornHub searches for 2017
+Zelda, Overwatch are top Pornhub searches for 2017

 Facebook is testing a city-specific section of its app to elevate local news and events

 My aren’t you a bunch of sly dogs.
-PornHub, a website dedicated to the distribution of pornographic videos, is onto all you porn lovers and your sexy, sneaky ways.
+Pornhub, a website dedicated to the distribution of pornographic videos, is onto all you porn lovers and your sexy, sneaky ways.

 In a nearly catastrophically complete year-in-review post, the company has laid bare all of our deepest desires.
 Many of the takeaways are mundane.
 Women enjoy celebrity sex tapes and lesbians.
-Men enjoy MILFs and and “step mom.”
+Men enjoy MILFs and “step mom.”
 But both sexes exhibited an uptake in videos about fidget spinners, a disconcerting if not obvious change in the global id.

-Thanks to PornHub’s unique position at the junction between our keyboards and our right hands, studies like these also help us understand home computer and mobile usage on a global scale.
+Thanks to Pornhub’s unique position at the junction between our keyboards and our right hands, studies like these also help us understand home computer and mobile usage on a global scale.
 After all, we all tend to enjoy our pornography on our personal devices.

-Android and iOS are nearly tied in their usage as porn delivery vessels while Windows wins in the desktop OS war.
+Android and iOS are nearly tied in their usage as porn delivery vessels, while Windows wins in the desktop OS war.
 Chrome is the most popular browser followed by Internet Explorer.
-Edge and Safari share a middling 8% of fapster activity.
-The XBox and Playstation are two reliable porn systems and even the Nintendo 3DS got a hearty 1%.
+Edge and Safari share a middling 8 percent of fapster activity.
+The Xbox and PlayStation are two reliable porn systems, and even the Nintendo 3DS got a hearty 1 percent.

-Interestingly the celebrity searches portion of the report showed deep, expected interest in Kim Kardashian but also YouTube gamers like SSSniperWolf.
+Interestingly, the celebrity searches portion of the report showed deep, expected interest in Kim Kardashian, but also YouTube gamers like SSSniperWolf.
 This move from macro-celebrity to micro should mean some interesting times ahead as everyone with a Twitch channel will run to do a sex tape to raise viewership.
 It’s also important to note that folks searched for noodz of D.Va from Overwatch and Nintendo’s Zelda, something that should give us all pause as we wait for the inevitable heat death of the universe.

 0